connexcs/docs/carriers.md

 <h1>Carrier Management</h1>

+Carriers can be easily and efficiently managed with the help of Connex.
+It allows you to not only add, edit and delete carriers but also let you view the columns you want to see.

+This tutorial will guide you how to manage carriers.

-On the Dashboard, click on the Carrier icon in middle of page or you can click on “Management” from the side bar and select “Carrier”.
+On the Dashboard, click on the tab. highlighted in the page centre, to go to the Carrier or you can expand the Management tab from the left pane and select “Carrier”.

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/carrier-list.png" alt="Carrier-List"/>